rectheworld/botsvsaliens/README.md

 If not in the classroom or on DCPS computers, It is suggested to Brackets IDE for development or any local server for testing and development.

+To play the base game, you can find it here: https://rectheworld.github.io/botsvsaliens/

 ## Built With
 * [Phaser.js 2.6.2 ]([https://phaser.io/](https://phaser.io/))